Yul Anderson: Musical creations

 Anderson grew up in Vallejo, California.
 His mother was a social worker; his father, with the artist name John Kasandra, who has been dubbed "the father of urban blues" had hits back in the sixties with his records for Stax Records and later Capitol Records.

 He taught himself to play the guitar when he was 8 years old, at age of 12 he was the youngest guitarist to open for groups such as Earthquake, Eddie Money and Ray Charles.
 At 14 he taught himself to play the piano.

-Anderson's early musical influences were Gospel and Blues from Mahalia Jackson to BB King, Muddy Waters and Jimi Hendrix.
+Anderson's early musical influences were Gospel and Blues from Mahalia Jackson to B. B. King, Muddy Waters and Jimi Hendrix.

 In addition to his work as a pianist Anderson has perfected his guitar playing and since 1972 pioneered and played the first "Jimi Hendrix Memorial Concert".
 He regularly gave guitar concerts with the title "Yul Anderson Plays Jimi Hendrix".

 During his years at University of California, Davis, Anderson pioneered the International Multi-Cultural Festival at the University of California with extensive experience in generating and implementing ideas for international programs.
 He furthermore initiated and authored the University of California co-signer policy change correcting University of California's economic discrimination towards single women without co-signer for University loans, opening the door for single parent's loans and entry into University, college and higher education waiving the need for co-signers nationwide bringing about highly educated single parents to the labor force.

 In May 1982, Anderson was granted the "Outstanding Senior Award" by UC Davis Chancellor James Henry Meyer.
 As part of the campus's Leadership Recognition Program, Outstanding Senior Awards are given to one individual from each department to acknowledge his/her contributions to the university and its quality of student life and to encourage his/her continued interest in the UC Davis campus.
 Determined by the respective departments, this "outstanding graduating senior" is selected based on excellent academic achievement, outstanding leadership activities, and most embodies the vision of UC Davis' Principles of Community.